-Subsequent to initial recognition, the Group's liabilities under such guarantees are measured at the higher of the initial amount, less amortization of fees recognized in accordance with IAS 18, and the best estimate of the amount required to settle the guarantee.
-These estimates are determined based on experience with similar transactions and history of past losses, supplemented by the judgment of management.
+Subsequent to initial recognition, the Group's liabilities under such guarantees are measured at the higher of the amount of the loss allowance and the amount initially recognized less cumulative amortization where appropriate.
+The amount of the loss allowance at each subsequent period equals the 12-month expected credit losses.
+However, where there has been a significant increase in the risk that the specified debtor will default on the contract, the calculation is for lifetime expected credit losses.
 The fee income earned is recognized on a straight-line basis over the life of the guarantee.